Chalarangelo/30-seconds-of-code/content/snippets/react/s/tag-input.md

 ---
 title: Tag input field
-type: snippet
+type: tip
 language: react
 tags: [components,input,state]
 cover: interior-4
-excerpt: Renders a tag input field.
+excerpt: Create a custom input field with selectable tags, using React.
 listed: true
-dateModified: 2020-11-25
+dateModified: 2024-06-15
 ---

-Renders a tag input field.

-- Define a `TagInput` component and use the `useState()` hook to initialize an array from `tags`.
-- Use `Array.prototype.map()` on the collected nodes to render the list of tags.
-- Define the `addTagData` method, which will be executed when pressing the `Enter` key.
-- The `addTagData` method calls `setTagData` to add the new tag using the spread (`...`) operator to prepend the existing tags and add the new tag at the end of the `tagData` array.
-- Define the `removeTagData` method, which will be executed on clicking the delete icon in the tag.
-- Use `Array.prototype.filter()` in the `removeTagData` method to remove the tag using its `index` to filter it out from the `tagData` array.
+Tag input fields have become a common feature in modern web applications.
+They allow users to add multiple tags to a form or search field.
+While this all might sound complicated, it's actually fairly simple to implement with React.

+Starting with the component's props, we'll only need to store the initial `tags` array in a state variable.
+Then, using `Array.prototype.map()`, we'll render the list of tags.
+The `addTagData` method will be called when the user presses the `Enter` key, and the `removeTagData` method will be called when the user clicks the delete icon in the tag.

 ```css
 .tag-input {